 Through the Musical Arts Series, percussion students have the opportunity to work with internationally recognized artists.
 Recent guest artists include Danny Frye, The Percussion Group Cincinnati, Ethos Percussion Group, Maelstrom, Brahmah, Hands On’Semble, Tempus Fugit, Nuclear Percussion Ensemble, Global Percussion Trio, Taikoza, D’Drum, Meadows World Music Ensemble, and Talujon.

-The Southeastern Chorale has been afforded the opportunity to perform with some of the world’s most noted choral ensembles and conductors, having been featured in master classes and clinics with Anonymous Four, Quink, Chanticleer, and Conspirare.
-In 2008, the Southeastern Chorale hosted Grammy nominated choral conductor Craig Hella Johnson in residency.
-Performing with Craig and Grammy winning singer Cynthia Clawson, the Chorale created a unique choral collage concert.
-Dr. Johnson retuned to campus in 2012 for yet another concert with the Chorale and Theatre at Southeastern students.
+The Southeastern Chorale has been afforded the opportunity to perform with some of the world’s most noted choral ensembles including Anonymous Four, Quink, Chanticleer and Grammy-nominated Conspirare.
+Notable collaborations for Southeastern Chorale include Grammy nominated conductor Craig Hella Johnson, Grammy winning soprano Cynthia Clawson (2008), and composer David Childs (2009).

-The Chorale members annually serve as hosts for regional choral contests and festivals, perform for campus functions such as Freshman Convocation, Homecoming, SE Live, and Graduation.
-They have taken on financial responsibility for the realization of many of these efforts through fundraising.
-The Southeastern Chorale has successfully raised over $40,000.00 the past three years to put toward educational and artistic endeavors
+Chorale members annually serve as hosts for regional choral contests and festivals, perform for campus functions including Freshman Convocation, Homecoming, SE Live, and Graduation.

-The Symphonic Chorus meets on Mondays at 6:00pm to accommodate those who work during the day.
-Any interested musician should contact Dr. Joshua Nannestad.
+**The Symphonic Chorus meets on Mondays at 6:00pm to accommodate those who work during the day.
+Students: register for MUS 1411 (Choral Union).
+Faculty, staff and community at-large members: No course registration required.
+Interested singers, please contact Dr. Patrick Antinone.

 Opera Theatre students perform a full length opera in the Fall semester and collaborate with the Theatre Department in the Spring to present a full-length musical.
 Recent performances include Douglas Moore’s Gallantry, Gian Carlo Menotti’s The Telephone, Giacomo Puccini’s Suor Angelica, and Lerner & Loewe’s My Fair Lady.